Root Canal Therapy – Ann Arbor, MI

 Are you experiencing severe dental pain?
 Does it hurt to eat, or do you feel a surge of discomfort whenever you have something hot or cold?
 If so, the nerve of your tooth may be damaged.
-It resides in the inner most layer of your tooth, known as the dental pulp.
-When the pulp has become infected or injured, the only way to get you the relief you need and save your tooth is with a root canal in Ann Arbor.
+It resides in the innermost layer of your tooth, known as the dental pulp.
+When the pulp has become infected or injured, the only way to get the relief you need and save your tooth is with root canal therapy in Ann Arbor, MI.

 Reasons You Might Need a Root Canal